If we playfully consider blockchain as the “it girl” of Web3, we’re curious to know — how does she do it all? The secret: layers.

 Below are some examples of layer 2 scaling solutions ancillary to Web3’s most ambitious projects.

-Lightning Network: Used to support Bitcoin’s main network, this layer 2 addition helps facilitate speedy transactions during heavy traffic — which can take hours — on separate chains independent to the mainnet, reporting the final balance on layer 1 at a calmer time.
+Used to support Bitcoin’s main network, Lightning Network helps facilitate speedy transactions during heavy traffic — which can take hours — on separate chains independent of the mainnet, reporting the final balance on layer 1 at a calmer time.

-Starknet: With Ethereum as its base, Starknet is a decentralized, permissionless, and censorship-resistant, zero-knowledge rollup.
-Rollups are a scalability solution that batches transactions off of the layer 1 blockchain on separate chains, to record later on the mainnet.
-Its speed and scalability is made possible by batching transactions and verifying them together rather than individually, periodically uploading them to the main network’s blockchain.
+With Ethereum as its base, Starknet is a decentralized, permissionless, censorship-resistant, zero-knowledge rollup.
+Its speed and scalability are made possible by batching transactions and verifying them together rather than individually, periodically uploading them to the main network’s blockchain.
 In contrast to Polygon’s open-source layer 2 solution, Starknet is a closed-source project.

 Differences Between Layers 1 and 2 in Blockchain